dotnet/roslyn/docs/features/tuples.md

 ---------------------
 1. Install dev15 preview 4
 2. Start a C# project
-3. Add a reference to the `System.ValueTuple` nuget package (pre-release)
+3. Add a reference to the `System.ValueTuple` package from NuGet (pre-release)
 4. Use tuples:

     ```C#